muffin87/helm-tutorial/part-06/README.md

 }
 ```

-We use the same url prefix `/api/charts`, but this time just do a `GET` operation.
+We use the same url prefix `/api/charts`, but this time just do a `GET`
+operation.
 Chartmuseum will return the `index.yaml` formatted as JSON.
-To make that output
+To make
-more human readable I like to use the [jq JSON processor](https://stedolan.github.io/jq/).
+that output more human readable I like to use the  [jq JSON processor](https://stedolan.github.io/jq/).
-We can see that our chart was uploaded and we see our metadata.
+We can see that our Chart was uploaded and we see our metadata.
 There is also
 another option to perform the upload.
-A plugin for helm which is called
+A plugin for helm which is called [helm push](https://github.com/chartmuseum/helm-push).
-[helm push](https://github.com/chartmuseum/helm-push).
-You can install it by
+You can install it by executing:
-executing:

 ```bash
 helm plugin install https://github.com/chartmuseum/helm-push